dxos-deprecated/sdk/bot/github-bot/README.md

 ## Development

 BotFactory running in local-dev mode could be used during Bot development process.
-This will bypass WNS and IPFS and load bot directly from source.
+This will bypass Registry and IPFS and load bot directly from source.
 In order to start BotFactory, such command could be used from the root folder of the bot package:

 > You could use optional `--reset` argument to prevent restarting of previously spawned bots.